tttr222/relation-extraction-char-rnn/README.md

-# Hierarchical Character-based LSTM with Max-Pooling Layer
+# CharacterLSTM with word-level Bi-LSTM Relation Extraction Model

  * Uses position vectors based on offsets (off1,off2) from each entity
  * Input form is of form [(word,off1,off2),..]